-Additionally, a Child and Family Team must be identified to provide IHBS.
+- A Child and Family Team must be identified to provide IHBS.
 IHBS are individualized, strength-based interventions that assist the client in building skills necessary for successful functioning in the home and community.
 IHBS is offered to clients with significant and complex functional impairment.
-These services are primarily delivered in the home, school, or community and outside an office setting.
-Examples of IHBS include providing support to address obstacles that interfere with being successful in the home, school, and community such as maintaining housing, gaining employment, and/or achieving educational goals.

-There are situations where ICC or IHBS are a lock out, including youth currently incarcerated and when the service is provided during day treatment hours, which is inclusive of these services.
-If a CFT meeting is provided during Day Treatment Intensive/Day Rehab hours, a CFT Meeting Note will be completed, and the non-billable ICC will be utilized.
+These services are primarily delivered in the home, school, or community and outside an office setting. - o Examples of IHBS include providing support to address obstacles that interfere with being successful in the home, school, and community such as maintaining housing, gaining employment, and/or achieving educational goals. - There are situations where ICC or IHBS are a lock out, including youth currently incarcerated and when the service is provided during day treatment hours, which is inclusive of these services.
+If a CFT meeting is provided during (IOP/PHP) Intensive/Day Rehab hours, a Service Note will be completed, utilizing the Procedure Code "CFT/MDT."